Breakfast-for-Pigeons/Unicorn-PHAT/README.md

 # Unicorn-PHAT
-Contains my programs for the Unicorn PHAT
+My programs for the Pimoroni Unicorn pHAT